abtion/guidelines/career_development/ladder.md

 - [ ] Help dissolve tension when arises.
 - [ ] Does not take "all" responsibilities.
 They let their teammates take responsibilities they care about.
 #### Technical skills
-- [ ] Breaks down complex projects into simple systems that can be effectively built and maintained by less experienced engineers.
+- [ ] Breaks down complex projects into simple systems that can be effectively built and maintained by less experienced developers.

 ### Level 6
 #### Simple